 his trades in Pharmasset and ZymoGenetics, as well as Amylin.

-Douglas Jensen, a lawyer for Ramnarine, did not immediately
+Douglas Jensen, a lawyer for Ramnarine, declined to comment.

-Ramnarine had worked for Bristol-Myers for 15 years, the
+Ramnarine had worked for New York-based Bristol-Myers for 15

-last of which as assistant treasurer for capital markets.
-His
+years, ending as assistant treasurer for capital markets.

 Bristol-Myers bought ZymoGenetics for $885 million in